awsdocs/amazon-rekognition-developer-guide/doc_source/detect-faces-console.md

 # Exercise 2: Analyze Faces in an Image \(Console\)<a name="detect-faces-console"></a>

 This section shows you how to use the Amazon Rekognition console to detect faces and analyze facial attributes in an image\.
 When you provide an image that contains a face as input, the service detects the face in the image, analyzes the facial attributes of the face, and then returns a percent confidence score for the face and the facial attributes detected in the image\.
-For more information, see [Amazon Rekognition: How It Works](how-it-works.md)\.
+For more information, see [How Amazon Rekognition Works](how-it-works.md)\.

 For example, if you choose the following sample image as input, Amazon Rekognition detects it as a face and returns confidence scores for the face and the facial attributes detected\.